skmayya1/Remote-job-execution-system/README.md

 # Remote Job Execution System

-This project is a distributed remote job execution system, consisting of three main components:

 - **betterMQ**: A custom message queue and job management library
 - **server**: The backend API and real-time gateway
 - **client**: The frontend web application for users